Wrapped POL (WPOL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped POL Historical Price

-According to the latest data gathered on Wrapped POL live price page, the current price of Wrapped POL is 0.242854USD.
-The circulating supply of Wrapped POL(WPOL) is 232.37M WPOL , giving it a market capitalization of $56.42M.
+According to the latest data gathered on Wrapped POL live price page, the current price of Wrapped POL is 0.229335USD.
+The circulating supply of Wrapped POL(WPOL) is 228.08M WPOL , giving it a market capitalization of $52.31M.

 The Wrapped POL Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WPOL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.